-Trump expected to appear in Manhattan court on Tuesday on more than 30 charges
+Trump attorney goes on media blitz, says there’s ‘zero chance’ he will take plea deal

+Trump attorney goes on media blitz as he says there’s ‘zero chance’ former president will accept plea deal

-Two officials said the former president is expected to be arraigned in Manhattan on Tuesday, with a tentative hearing time set for 2.15pm that afternoon
+Former president is expected to be arraigned in Manhattan on Tuesday, with a tentative hearing time set for 2.15pm

-Donald Trump is expected to appear in a court in New York on Tuesday on more than 30 charges related to business fraud.
+Donald Trump’s attorney launched a fresh media blitz on Friday morning as he insisted that there is “zero chance” the former president will accept a plea deal in his criminal case.

+Attorney Joe Tacopina appeared on both ABC’s Good Morning America and NBC’s Today show just hours after Mr Trump was criminally indicted on around 30 criminal charges in connection to 2016 hush money payments.

 Two officials told NBC News that the former president is expected to be arraigned in Manhattan on Tuesday, with a tentative hearing time set for 2.15pm that afternoon.

 Judge Juan Merchan – who last year ran the trial which convicted the Trump Organization – is expected to oversee the case.
+The date and time is however subject to change and many preparations are needed for the unprecedented case.

 Like all New York defendants, Mr Trump will be fingerprinted and have his mugshot taken as part of the booking process.